A Quick Guide to Your Toddler’s Speech and Language Development – 18 to 24 Months

 Frequently Asked Questions

-Q: Should I wait until my toddler is older to have his speech and language skills checked?
+Q: Should I wait until my toddler is older to have their speech and language skills checked?

-A: A child is never too young to have his speech and language milestones checked by a speech-language pathologist.
+A: A child is never too young to have their speech and language milestones checked by a speech-language pathologist.

-Q: My toddler’s older siblings speak for her.
-Is this why she started talking later?
+Q: My toddler’s older siblings speak for them.
+Is this why they started talking later?

 Q: Do I have to pay for speech and language services?